 - Ed25519 for signatures

 - X25519 for ECDH key exchanges

 - HKDF for key derivation

 - Encrypted tokens are based on the Fernet spec

 - Ephemeral keys derived from an ECDH key exchange on Curve25519

-- AES-128 in CBC mode with PKCS7 padding
+- AES-256 in CBC mode with PKCS7 padding

 - HMAC using SHA256 for message authentication

-- IVs are generated through os.urandom()
+- IVs must be generated through os.urandom() or better

 - No Fernet version and timestamp metadata fields

 - SHA-256

 - SHA-512

-In the default installation configuration, the X25519, Ed25519 and AES-128-CBC primitives are provided by OpenSSL (via the PyCA/cryptography package).
+In the default installation configuration, the X25519, Ed25519 and AES-256-CBC primitives are provided by OpenSSL (via the PyCA/cryptography package).
 The hashing functions SHA-256 and SHA-512 are provided by the standard Python hashlib.
 The HKDF, HMAC, Token primitives, and the PKCS7 padding function are always provided by the following internal implementations: